FDio/csit/docs/job_specs/report_iterative/2n-skx/vpp-mrr-00.md

 1c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND ethip4-ip4scale2m-rnd
 2c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND ethip4-ip4scale2m-rnd
 4c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND ethip4-ip4scale2m-rnd
-##### ethip4udp-nat44det-h1-p1-s1
-1c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND ethip4udp-nat44det-h1-p1-s1
-2c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND ethip4udp-nat44det-h1-p1-s1
-4c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND ethip4udp-nat44det-h1-p1-s1
 ## ./ip4_tunnels
 ### intel-xxv710
 #### avf